 Bacterial & fungal contamination of Covid-19 testing kits and devices, and large scale recalls of contaminated medical devices has been an on-going and serious issue through the Covid-19 attributed pandemic.
 The FDA has recalled tens of millions of testing kits and medical devices with recalls due to mold and bacterial contamination occurring around the globe.
 Several large scale FDA Class 1 recalls of medical devices have occurred in 2021 due to mold and bacterial contamination.
 Pfizer is (again) in the spotlight as ALL lots of Chantix have been pulled from the market nationwide due to cancer risk.

 *Recommended companion reading:

-Millions of Covid-19 testing kits, devices, and nasal swabs have been removed from the US & global market due to contamination issues since the beginning of the testing program in March, 2020.
+Tens of millions of Covid-19 testing kits, devices, and nasal swabs have been removed from the US & global market due to contamination issues since the beginning of the testing program in March, 2020.
 264 different Covid-19 testing kits and devices have been recalled by the FDA.

 -Covid-19 testing swabs, along with contaminated oxygen, are now implicated in very rare and highly lethal black fungal outbreaks in India.
 India is also experiencing outbreaks of Aspergillious and other fungal infections throughout the country

 -Recalls of faulty Emergency Use Only Covid-19 testing kits have become status quo with a new recall issued on May 28, 2021 for eight million Lepu technology Antigen & Leaccurate Antibody Test Kits